kodecocodes/SC_SpiroMifsud/For Instructor/script-part2.md

 TH - Intro
 ------------
 Hi everybody, this is Spiro.

-Today we’re going to explore how to use webhooks to automate data integration from a third party service into an iOS application - pretty cool!
+Today we’re going to explore how to use webhooks to receive notifications when interesting events happen from a web app - such as when data is updated.

-In my last screencast, we learned how to use oAuth to integrate third party data into an iOS application.
-We will now pick up and walk through how to automate that integration process using webhooks and Socket.IO.
-Also, we'll continue to use Strava, a popular athlete data tracking service, as our data source.

-So let’s get started!
+We'll start with a project that uses OAuth to connect to Strava, a popular athlete data tracking service.
+We'll then add webhooks to the project, using Socket.io, [TODO Spiro: explain what socket.io is.]

+Before we begin, I would like to thank Divyendu Singh for acting as the tech editor for this screencast.
+Don't forget to check him out on Twitter.
+OK, let’s get started!

 TH
 ------------
+I have a starter project here that OAuth to connect to Strava, a popular athlete data tracking service, and displays some information in a table view.
+If you'd like to learn how to make this app, check out  my previous screencast on Accessing data using oAuth.

-Using oAuth, we can now access data from Strava.
-But, instead of us continually accessing the API every few minutes to check for new data, wouldn’t it be nice to have Strava notify us automatically--specifically, every time a new activity is available so we can update our table?
+This app is a good start, but instead of us continually accessing the API every few minutes to check for new data, wouldn’t it be nice to have Strava notify us automatically--specifically, every time a new activity is available so we can update our table?
 That’s where webhooks come in.

 Essentially, the webhook is a callback from the Strava server.
 Kind of like a push notification gets sent without your app having to initiate the request.
 We’ll set up a webhook subscription with Strava and have their server notify us when a change takes place.

+[TODO Spiro: give an overview of how webhooks work.
+You might need some slides here.]

 In this example, we’ll set up a simple server to receive the events and then notify our app.
-To achieve this we’ll also leverage Socket.IO which give us an asynchronous connection between our server and the app.
+To achieve this we’ll also leverage Socket.IO, which give us an asynchronous connection between our server and the app.

+[TODO Spiro: give an overview of what socket.io is and how it works.
+You might need some slides here.]

 One thing to note --  for many services, including Strava, you’ll need to enable webhooks.
 For Strava, you will need to let the developers know via email you’d like to your app to have webhooks activated.

-Assuming you now have webhooks activated on the Strava end -- it’s time to dig in...
+I've already emailed Strava and they've enabled webhooks for my app, so let's dig in.

 TH
 ------------
 Our first step is to set up the simple server.
 We’ll be using NodeJS, which we can run locally.
 To set that up you’ll need to run a few steps on your Mac.
+Don't worry if you're new to NodeJS - I'll walk you through it step by step.

 CODING
 ------------
+[TODO Spiro: I feel like there's a missing step here.
+Where did the app.js file come from?
+Explain that...]

 [stepping through the app.js file as it’s on the screen]

 Looking inside our server file, app.js.
 You’ll notice a basic API already set up called ‘strava-subscriptions’.